HTML Web SQL DELETE

 Introduction

 Web SQL Database is a deprecated browser API for client-side relational storage.
-It uses SQLite under the hood, so standard SQL statements—including DELETE—work like server-side databases.
+It uses SQLite under the hood, so standard SQL statements—including DELETE—work just like they do on server-side databases.

 Understanding Web SQL Schema

 Before deleting records, know which table and columns hold your data.
-You need a clear schema so your WHERE clause targets the correct rows.
+A clear schema means your WHERE clause targets the correct rows.

 js